Cookie preferences

 The solution

-In this Tailor-Made we are collecting impact data on different family-school engagement models.
+In this project we collected impact data on different family-school engagement models.
 Family-school engagement can be incredibly powerful as it creates relationships where people have faith that they are looking out for each other.
 Based on the Brookings Institution research, schools that have strong relational trust are ten times more likely to have really good educational outcomes.
 Parental engagement is an incredibly powerful tool to help children learn.

 Important dates